ximenes13/Calculator/README.md

 - 🌙 **Dark Theme**: A dark gray background with high-contrast white text and buttons, suitable for low-light settings.
 - ☀️ **Light Theme**: A classic white background with dark text, ideal for daylight or brightly lit environments.

-You can switch between themes at any time using the **"🌙 Dark Theme"** and **"☀️ Bright Theme"** buttons at the bottom of the calculator interface.
-Button hover effects also adapt based on the selected theme.
+You can switch between themes at any time using the **"🌙 Dark Theme"** and **"☀️ Light Theme"** buttons at the bottom of the calculator interface.

 ---